IBM/watson-discovery-sdu-with-assistant/README.md

 From the `Create` panel, select the `Create Action` option.

-On the `Create Action` panel, provide a unique `Action Name` [1], keep the default package [2], and select the `Node.js 10` [3] runtime.
-Click the `Create` button [4] to create the action.
+On the `Create Action` panel, provide a unique `Action Name`, keep the default package, and select the `Node.js 12` runtime.
+Click the `Create` button to create the action.

 ![action-create](doc/source/images/action-create.png)

-Once your action is created, click on the `Code` tab [1]:
+Once your action is created, click on the `Code` tab:

 ![action-code](doc/source/images/action-code.png)

-In the code editor window [2], cut and paste in the code from the `disco-action.js` file found in the `actions` directory of your local repo.
+In the code editor window, cut and paste in the code from the `disco-action.js` file found in the `actions` directory of your local repo.
 The code is pretty straight-forward - it simply connects to the Discovery service, makes a query against the collection, then returns the response.

-If you press the `Invoke` button [3], it will fail due to credentials not being defined yet.
+If you press the `Invoke` button, it will fail due to credentials not being defined yet.
 We'll do this next.

-Select the `Parameters` tab [1]:
+Select the `Parameters` tab:

 ![action-params](doc/source/images/action-params.png)